University of Reading cookie policy

 Read our cookie policy to find out how to manage your cookie settings.

-Our master's are taught programmes, and they also provide the appropriate research training for those going on to take PhDs.
+Our MA English Literature is a taught programme, which also provides the appropriate research training for those going on to take PhDs.

 As a part of your degree, you will actively engage with the University's world-leading archives and special collections.